Skip to Content

 digitalWrite(trigPin, LOW);

-Next, you need to read the length of the pulse sent by the echoPin.
+Next, you need to read the duration of the pulse sent by the echoPin.
 I use the function pulseIn() for this.
 This function waits for the pin to go from LOW to HIGH, starts timing, then waits for the pin to go LOW and stops timing.

 After that, you can calculate the distance by using the formula mentioned in the introduction of this tutorial.
+Note that we use a constant of 0.034 for the speed of sound (instead of 340), since we want the distance in centimetres and not in meters.

-duration = pulseIn(echoPin, HIGH);
+long duration = pulseIn(echoPin, HIGH);

 delay(100);